Arvindh-Code/LeNet-5-for-MNIST-Classification/README.md

 ## Author

-- Your Name
+- Aravindh Gopalsamy
-- Your Email Address
+- gopal98aravindh@gmail.com
-- Link to Your Portfolio or LinkedIn Profile

 Please don't hesitate to reach out if you have any questions or feedback.